Cornutum/tcases/tcases-openapi/README.md

        * there is no `allOf` assertion,
        * there is either an `anyOf` or a `oneOf` assertion but not both,
        * and if `anyOf` or `oneOf` is specified, it is the only schema assertion.

+     * When none of the sources of example data listed above are available, input values are defined using the default method (i.e. based on the schema definition).
+This fills in the gap in example data, but it may produce input values that are less suitable for "happy path" tests.

 ## Test case generation tips ##